 Dogfish head engages consumers with its products that express its unique personal identity.
 The company creates ownership using the three brewpubs, brewery tours, festivals, and beer events with a heavy focus on social media.

 The primary goal of Dogfish Head’s marketing centers on the events and social media to create awareness loyalty for the brand.
 Dogfish Head has been an example to other craft brewers in the marketplace with a method to obtain brand loyalty on a limited budget.
-Dogfish Head has proved a company can tell the individual story of a brand and engage consumers based on shared values and beliefs with promotional events supported by social media.
+Proving that a company can tell the individual story of a brand, Dogfish Head engages consumers based on shared values and beliefs with promotional events supported by social media.

 Dogfish is an established success story in the craft beer industry.
 The company is currently ranked number 16 in the craft segment and number 23 in the overall beer segment based on sales volume in 2015.
 The company has sustained growth year over year since its inception as a microbrewery in 1997.
 I think we can all agree that 20 years of sustained growth is an incredible achievement for any organization in any industry.